adomani/Syllabus/.src/TPwL_source.md

 * Come up with your meta-programming goal!

 For instructions on how to create a project depending on Mathlib, look at [this page](instructions_for_new_project)

+---

+###  Projects and areas that have been proposed

+* Graph Theory
+* Probability theory and game theory
+* Matrix analysis and QR decompositions
 <!-- newFile instructions_for_new_project.md -->
 #  Creating a new project depending on `Mathlib`